hundredrabbits/thebook/north_pacific_logbook.md

 ##### 1430
 We saw porpoises in the water!
 It's been too long!
 They came for a bow-riding session.
 We missed them.
 Winds are coming out of the southwest, at a good strength of 22-28 km/h (12-15 kn), with Pino doing 15 km/h (8 kn).
 For lunch, we had inari pouches (rice-stuffed tofu pockets), a meal we'd purchased at MaxValue the night before.
 Not cooking on the first day is nice, neither of us are sea sick, but going below is still difficult and can easily trigger it.
 We stay outside instead, enjoying the good wind, weather and sun.

-Devine is reading "The mushrooom at the end of the world", while I steer us east.
+Devine is reading The Mushrooom at the End of the World, while I steer us east.
 We tried hailing Robusta on the VHF, but got no answer, either they're too far or their radio isn't on.

 ##### 1700
 The wind rises to 37 km/h (20 kn).
 We slip into our foul-weather skins as we don't want to wet our clothes.
 We won't be doing laundry in this trip, so keeping clothes dry is crucial.